 Tips for Winter Castle Visits close to Paris

-‣ Check “vacances scolaires” dates before planning your trip
+‣ Check “vacances scolaires” (Paris is part of the Zone C) dates before planning your trip

 ‣ Split your Versailles visit: winter for interiors, summer for gardens